leahkla/cognitive-neuroscience-project/README.md

 ```
 More information about installing flask application [here](http://flask.pocoo.org/docs/dev/tutorial/packaging)

 You need also Mongodb installed and running in default port, to use DatabaseClient.py file.
-You can install mongodb [here](https://docs.mongodb.com/manual/administration/install-community/)
+You can install mongodb [here](https://docs.mongodb.com/manual/administration/install-community/).
+Remember to have it *running*!